jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 ```

 *   This is efficient because it prevents String concatenation of the arguments when accessing the cache.
+*   Actually Spring's SimpleKey is a more generic solution, see IC13.

 **Rule name:** partly implemented: AvoidDefaultCacheKeyGenerator.